Aeyocca/aeyocca.github.io/_Fantasy_Football/24-09-11-Covidiots_W1.md

 Man, having only 4 Matchups to write about is great.

 # Predictions
+Last week, I went 4-0 (5-0 if you count old age beating Bill).
+This week, I waited too long to pick, gimme myself and ESPN projections.

 I went 10-0 across the two leagues, let's go!
 This week's winners are: I didn't look this week, give me myself and ESPN projections